robert/robert.github.com/_posts/2100-01-01-pfabX-batch-stream.md

 +-------+       +-------+       +-------+
 ```

 As is so often the case, neither batch or streaming is intrinsically better than the other, and the right approach depends entirely on context.
-For example, if we were processing a constantly-updating message log in realtime, we would have no choice but to use a stream, fully processing each new log as soon as it came in.
+For example, you're more likely to prefer a streaming system when you're processing new data in realtime as it comes in, and are more likely to prefer a batch system for background systems that need to process big chunks of data at once.
+As we'll see next week, you often want to take a hybrid approach that gives you the best of both worlds.

-Let's look at some more advantages and disadvantages of each approach.
+Let's look at some of the advantages, disadvantages, and general properties of batch and streaming pipelines.

 ## Batch